unity3d-jp/MeshSync/Documentation~/en/SceneCache.md

 This component handles the playback.
 There are many settings which are in common with [MeshSyncServer](MeshSyncServer.md).

-When "Create Cache Player" on the menu is selected, an AnimationClip, which also handles the animation Playback, will be created and tied to the SceneCachePlayer.
-We can place this clip on an AnimationTrack to play it in Timeline.

 - **Cache File Path**
 Initially, the path to the *.sc* file is absolute, and therefore the animation can only be played on that PC.